wilmTap/analytics-udd/predictive-core.md

 https://www.hesa.ac.uk/index.php?option=com_studrec&task=show_file&mnl=14051&href=a^_^MODE.html

 ###Valid Values & Mappings
+CODE,DESCRIPTION(ENGLISH),DESCRIPTION(WELSH),HESA(MODE),FEILR(PlanLearnHours)
-CODE	DESCRIPTION (ENGLISH)	DESCRIPTION (WELSH)	HESA - MODE	ILR - PlanLearnHours 1	Full-time according to funding council definitions		1	PlanLearnHours >= 540 2	Other full-time		2	N/A
+1,Full-time according to funding council definitions,,1,PlanLearnHours >= 540
+2,Other full-time,,2,N/A
-12	FE students, full-time 30 weeks or more		12	N/A
+12,FE students full-time 30 weeks or more,,12,N/A
-13	FE students, full-time 4-29 weeks		13	N/A
+13,FE students full-time 4-29 weeks,,13,N/A
-14	FE students, full-time less than 4 weeks		14	N/A
+14,FE students full-time less than 4 weeks,,14,N/A
-23	Sandwich (thick) according to funding council definitions		23	N/A 24	Sandwich (thin) according to funding council definitions		24	N/A 25	Other sandwich course/programme		25	N/A
+23,Sandwich (thick) according to funding council definitions,,23,N/A
+24,Sandwich (thin) according to funding council definitions,,24,N/A
+25,Other sandwich course/programme,,25,N/A
-31	Part-time		31	PlanLearnHours < 540
+31,Part-time,,31,PlanLearnHours < 540
-33	FE students, part-time, released from employment		33	N/A
-34	FE students, part-time, not released from employment		34	N/A 35	FE students, evening only		35	N/A
+33,FE students part-time released from employment,,33,N/A
+34,FE students part-time not released from employment,,34,N/A
+35,FE students evening only,,35,N/A
-36	FE students - open or distance learning		36	N/A
+36,FE students open or distance learning,,36,N/A
-38	Structured part-time (providers in Scotland)		38	N/A
+38,Structured part-time (providers in Scotland),,38,N/A
-39	Other part-time (providers in Scotland)		39	N/A
+39,Other part-time (providers in Scotland),,39,N/A
-43	Writing-up - previously full-time		43	N/A
+43,Writing-up - previously full-time,,43,N/A
-44	Writing-up - previously part-time		44	N/A
+44,Writing-up - previously part-time,,44,N/A
-51	Sabbatical		51	N/A
+51,Sabbatical,,51,N/A
-63	Dormant - previously full-time		63	N/A
+63,Dormant - previously full-time,,63,N/A
-64	Dormant - previously part-time		64	N/A
+64,Dormant - previously part-time,,64,N/A
-65	FE students continuous delivery, day/daytime		65	N/A
+6,FE students continuous delivery day/daytime,,65,N/A
-73	Change to dormant status - previously full-time		73	N/A
+73,Change to dormant status - previously full-time,,73,N/A
-74	Change to dormant status - previously part-time		74	N/A
+74,Change to dormant status - previously part-time,,74,N/A
-99	FE students in England		99	N/A
+99,FE students in England,,99,N/A
-98	Not Known/ Not in Early Statistics/HEIFES population		NULL	NULL
+98,Not Known/ Not in Early Statistics/HEIFES population,,NULL,NULL

 ###Format
 Int